dbltoe/documentation/content/user/template/accessibility.md

 "What am I supposed to do about their problem?" you might ask.
 The answer is Alternative Text for Images.
 How does that help their problem?

-Many folks are forced to turn off the display of image in their browser just to get the page to load on their low-speed connection.
+Many folks are forced to turn off the display of images in their browser just to get the page to load on their low-speed connection.
 The Alternative Text (alt tag) is a vital tool that can be used to "tell" the browser what the image is that they are not seeing.

 Zen Cart uses image `alt` tags to help describe images.
 For example, in the demo data set, product 27's image appears on the product info page like this: